Many pet owners opt to spay or neuter their pets, and spaying and neutering are important for reducing pet overpopulation.

-Consult your veterinarian about the most appropriate time to spay or neuter your pet based upon its breed, age and physical condition.
-Keep in mind that, contrary to popular belief, it may NOT be best to wait until your female dog or cat has gone through its first heat cycle.
+Consult your veterinarian about the most appropriate time to spay or neuter your pet based upon his/her breed, age and physical condition.
+Keep in mind that, contrary to popular belief, it may NOT be best to wait until your female dog or cat has gone through her first heat cycle.

 Discuss your options with your veterinarian so you can get answers and make an educated decision.